berry-cs/sinbad/tutorials/racket/quakes1-atomlist.md

 ## Warmup: Functions on Lists

 1. Design a function named **`how-many-in-ca`** that takes a list of strings and produces a count of how many of them contain the word "California" or the abbreviation "CA".
+(Look up the `string-contains?` function in the Help Desk if you need to.)

-2. Design a function named **`how-many-in`** that takes a string and a list of strings and produce the number of strings in the list that contain the given string.
+2. Design a function named **`how-many-in`** that takes a string and a list of strings and produces the number of strings in the list that contain the given string.

-3. Design a function named **`how-many->=`** that takes a threshold (number) and a list of numbers and produce a count of how many elements in the list are greater than or equal to the given threshold.
+3. Design a function named **`how-many->=`** that takes a threshold (number) and a list of numbers and produces a count of how many elements in the list are greater than or equal to the given threshold.
 For example, `(how-many->= 5 (list 4 8 3 9 5 2 10 1 1 2))` should produce `4`.

 ## Data: Daily Quakes